Tips for Painting Water and Reflections

-Recently, a Fine Art Tips reader asked me to share some tips for painting the sun reflections on water at sunset.
+A while back, a reader asked me to share some tips for painting water and the sun reflections at sunset.
 Like many, this new painter has been a bit intimidated by depicting reflected light on water.

 Painting water is a fairly complex subject.
-Water, is affected by its surroundings, reflections, depth and clarity.
+With careful observation of Mother Nature, you will notice how water, is affected by its surroundings, reflections, depth, and clarity.

 Understanding Water